PetmeetlyPetmeetly

 Market range only, not a Petmeetly endorsement.
 Puppies from parents without OFA and DM clearances sell for far less because the buyer takes on the health risk.

-The first true cost is health testing on the female before any breeding decision.
-OFA hip and elbow X-rays under sedation run $300 to $700 combined.
-The DM/SOD1 test from UC Davis VGL is $50[7].
-Cardiac exam by a board-certified cardiologist runs $150 to $300.
-Annual eye CERF runs $50 to $100.
-An Embark panel adds $159.
-Brucellosis testing before each mating runs $40 to $80[20].
+Pre-breeding tests run first.
+OFA hip and elbow X-rays under sedation combine for $300 to $700.
+The DM DNA test from UC Davis VGL is $50[7].
+Cardiac is $150 to $300, annual eye CERF is $50 to $100, and Embark adds $159.
+Brucellosis (a reproductive bacterial infection) testing before each mating runs $40 to $80[20].

 Browse puppies for sale